Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 It's well worth it to watch, but it's expensive to buy, but totally worth picking up for your DVD or Blu-Ray collection.

 The first part in the Heaven's Feel Trilogy, Fate/Stay Night: Heaven's Feel I: Presage Flower (2017) has been released on DVD and blu-ray in Japanese with English subtitles with the English dub coming to theaters June 5th and 7th, 2018.
-The second movie Lost Butterfly will be released in 2018!
+The second movie Lost Butterfly (2019) is available and the third movie Spring Song (2020) has been released.
 The alternate universe spin-off Fate/Apocrypha (2017) and another spin-off Fate/Extra: Last Encore (2018) is streaming exclusively on Netflix.